 The goals of the Bar and Foundation are accomplished through the work of established committees and sections.
 Time spent volunteering on a Bar or Foundation board, committee, or section counts toward your responsibilities under Rule 6.1 of the North Carolina Rules of Professional Conduct.
 See section (b)(2) and Comment 8 to Rule 6.1.
 Effective January 2024 attorneys may report their voluntary service to the North Carolina State Bar upon the certification of their CLE requirements.
 Effective January 2025 all voluntary hours will be reported directly to the North Carolina State Bar.
 The North Carolina Supreme Court recognizes those who provide 50+ hours of voluntary public service each year by inducting them into the North Carolina Pro Bono Honor Society.

 Committee volunteers serve up to three-year terms, which typically begin on July 1.
-The deadline to submit interest forms for the upcoming year is late May/early June, as Bar staff and leadership generally begin the appointment process in June.
+The deadline to submit interest forms for the upcoming year is May 31, as Bar staff and leadership generally begin the appointment process in June.

 If you have any questions about a committee, the appointment process, or other ways to volunteer with the 26th JD Bar, MBA or Foundation, please contact GetInvolved@meckbar.org.